 The City of Inglewood is one of eighty communities that form the greater Los Angeles metropolitan area.
-The City is located within the planning area of SCAG, the Southern California region's federally designated metropolitan planning organization.
-The SCAG region includes six counties: Imperial, Los Angeles, Orange, Riverside, San Bernardino, and Ventura.
+The City is located within the planning area of SCAG, the Southern California region's federally designated metropolitan planning organization.3 The SCAG region includes six counties: Imperial, Los Angeles, Orange, Riverside, San Bernardino, and Ventura.
 Region-wide, the population grew from 14.64 million people in 1990 to 16.52 million in 2000, a growth rate of nearly 1.28 percent per year.
 From 2000 to 2010, while the population of Inglewood dropped at an average rate of 0.3 percent per year, the region grew at an average rate of 1.03 percent per year.
-From 2010 to 2019, region-wide population growth slowed to an average of 0.61 percent per year, reaching a total of 19.16 million people in 2019.
-As discussed in Section 3.0, Introduction to the Analysis, the RTP/SCS forecasts region-wide growth to nearly 22.14 million as of 2040, which would represent an average growth rate of 0.73 percent per year from 2019, a "Population Growth" considers the delta between the population associated with listed "Year" row and population of that that under the prior "Year" row.
+From 2010 to 2019, region-wide population growth slowed to an average of 0.61 percent per year, reaching a total of 19.16 million people in 2019.4 As discussed in Section 3.0, Introduction to the Analysis, the RTP/SCS forecasts region-wide growth to nearly 22.14 million as of 2040, which would represent an average growth rate of 0.73 percent per year from 2019, similar to potential citywide growth.
+Table 3.12-1 summarizes the existing population trends for the SCAG region from 1990 to 2019 and estimated population forecasts to 2040.